 Admission Statistics

-Start by using our medical school chance predictor to determine how competitive your MCAT and GPA scores are compared to the medical school's admission statistics.
-Each school will vary, but it's important to note that some schools hold out of state applicants to higher standards and may have tougher admission cut-offs.
-For example, if a school requires in-state applicants to have a minimum GPA of 3.0, they may require out of state applicants to have a minimum GPA of 3.2.
-Be sure you review a school's admission requirements closely to ensure you are competitive as an out of state applicant.
+Start by using our medical school chance predictor to determine how competitive your GPA and MCAT scores are compared to the medical school's admission statistics.
+Each school will vary, but it is important to note that some schools hold out-of-state applicants to higher standards and may have tougher admission cut-offs.

 1. Stellar Application Materials

-If you're applying to medical schools outside of your home state, your applications really have to stand out in order to be successful.
-Your AMCAS work and activities section, medical school personal statement and medical school secondary essays need to be phenomenal and must demonstrate why you would be a good fit, regardless of the fact that you don't live in state.
-Check out medical school personal statement examples to know the quality of thought and writing expected from applicants.
+Your AMCAS work and activities section, medical school personal statement and medical school secondary essays need to be phenomenal and demonstrate why you would be a good fit for the program, regardless of the fact that you do not live in state.
+You can familiarize yourself with the quality of thought and writing expected from applicants by reviewing medical school personal statement examples.

 2. Ties to the State, Region or Medical School